Skip to main content

 Units: 3

 Introduction to procedures and techniques used in research and evaluation in parks, recreation, sport, and tourism settings to solve management problems.
 The course emphasizes techniques for data collection, management, analysis, and communication of research findings.
 This course is restricted to PRTM masters students and others by consent of the instructor.
-This course will be offered online in an accelerated seven-week format.
+This course will be offered online in an accelerated eight-week format.

 Offered in Spring Only